xiaojunlin/MacApps/README.md

 # MacApps
-The Terminal command for reinstalling macOS softwares using Homebrew
+The backup for apps in Mac.